uri75/Pieces-of-8-bit/README.md

 - *Tóth Krisztián* - C64 palettes sampled from Krissz's excellent [PETSCII editor](https://www.petscii.krissz.hu)

 ## License
 This work is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-You are free to use and share it with attribution, but not for commercial purposes.
+Free to use including for commercial work, but selling it is prohibited.
+You're welcome to share it, but please direct people to download it from the original source rather than redistributing the files directly.
+Made something with it?
+Tag me - I'd love to see it!

 ## Links
 [Download on Gumroad](https://uriinbar.gumroad.com/l/djgraf)